Braden-Cox/stock-picker-application/README.md

 A handful of thresholds in this project are intentional starting estimates, chosen before enough real data existed to validate them properly.
 They're designed to be easy to tune (most are function parameters or CLI flags, not hardcoded constants), and are documented here so they're not mistaken for carefully-tuned production values:

 - **Ticker relevance threshold** (`update_ticker_status.py`, default `0.01`) — deliberately lenient to avoid deactivating tickers prematurely on limited data; expected to be tightened once a larger sample of per-ticker relevance rates is available.
-- **Ticker minimum post volume** (`update_ticker_status.py`, default `500`) — the number of scraped posts required before a ticker's relevance rate is trusted at all.
+- **Ticker minimum post volume** (`update_ticker_status.py`, default `500`) — the number of classified posts required before a ticker's relevance rate is trusted at all.
 - **Post engagement weight cap** (`rank_picks.py`, default `100`) — used to normalize raw engagement into a 0–1 weight; based on an early, small sample of real engagement numbers and likely to shift as more posts are scraped.
 - **User credibility thresholds** (`update_credibility.py`) — `>6` verified picks required before a hit rate is trusted, `≥50%` for whitelist, `<10%` for blacklist.
-These were set from a very small early sample of verified users and should be revisited once a much larger population has been verified.
+These were set from a small early sample of verified users and should be revisited once a much larger population has been verified.
 - **Historical scrape window** (`verify_picks.py`, 2 years) — not yet validated against how far back genuinely useful, gradable picks tend to go; a shorter window may capture nearly the same signal for a fraction of the API cost.

+These next two are structural rather than tunable — they shape what the hit rate measures and are worth understanding before comparing it to anything:

+- **US-only pricing.** yfinance covers US exchanges (NASDAQ/NYSE); picks on foreign tickers (e.g. Canadian or other non-US listings) return no price data and are recorded as unscored rather than counted.
+The reported hit rate is therefore over US-listed picks only.
+- **Multi-ticker posts.** A post tagged with several tickers has its price move averaged across all of them, which can understate a correct call that was really about one stock.
+Measured impact is small — only ~3.8% of stored posts carry more than one ticker — so this is left as-is rather than adding per-post ticker disambiguation.

-None of these require code changes to adjust — they're all parameters or defaults that can be overridden via CLI flags or function arguments as more data becomes available.
+None of the tunable thresholds require code changes to adjust — they're all parameters or defaults that can be overridden via CLI flags or function arguments as more data becomes available.

 ---